 Please click on the video images to open the video in a new window.

 WordPress 101: Create a Theme from Scratch

-First video tutorial comes from Alessandro Castellani.
-He is creating helpful getting started with WordPress videos.
+The first video tutorial comes from Alessandro Castellani.
+He is creating helpful “getting started with WordPress” videos.
 It helps newcomers to WordPress be more flexible with the content management system that they use.
 The first video tutorial is roughly 20 minutes long.
 It explains the many aspects of a WordPress theme.
 As well as introduces you to tools and necessary file systems that you will have to understand to begin creating your own WordPress themes.
-Hundreds of comments have already been left on this video, suggesting that this is a reliable tutorial to begin with.
+Hundreds of comments have already been left on this video, suggesting that this is a reliable tutorial, to begin with.

 Create WordPress Theme from Scratch